decodoku/Quantum_Programming_Tutorial/README.md

 swiftc StringCommandLineColorExtension.swift Shrink.swift main.swift
 ./main
 ```
 For Windows, no way of compiling the Swift source codes has been tested.
-It might be possible, but we just don't know.
+You can instead using the Python source files [here](https://github.com/decodoku/Quantum_Programming_Tutorial/tree/master/image-superposer).

 The program runs on the command line.
 For best results, you should maximize the size of your command line window.
 If you need to change font and background settings, you can use the `⌘,` shortcut on Mac.
 The *Basic* profile with Menlo 11pt font and white background work well.